QuentinRa/blog.quentinra.dev/cybersecurity/discovery/index.md

 [RustScan](https://github.com/RustScan/RustScan) (8.4k ⭐) is a very fast and noisy port scanner designed for CTFs.
 You can scan all 65k ports in a few seconds.

 It's not installed by default on Kali.
-First, search the latest `.deb` that you can find on their [release page](https://github.com/RustScan/RustScan/releases).
+First, search for the latest `.deb` that you can find on their [release page](https://github.com/RustScan/RustScan/releases).

 ```bash
 # there wasn't the .deb for the latest